Companies find a new purpose; workplace rules have changed

 Less than a week after saying it planned to reopen five North American assembly plants, Ford has decided that those facilities will remain closed indefinitely.
 The announcement to reopen got a cool reception from the United Auto Workers union.

-The spread of the virus has begun to hit Detroit hard.
-The number of coronavirus cases in Michigan reached 6,498 Monday, an 18% increase, while deaths rose to 184 from 132.
-TCF Center in downtown Detroit soon will be turned into a 900-bed field hospital for COVID-19 patients who are not critically ill.
+The spread of the virus has begun to hit Michigan hard.
+The TCF Center in downtown Detroit soon will be turned into a 900-bed field hospital for COVID-19 patients.

-SAFETY IN THE WORKPLACE: The workplace environment, for those companies that must have workers on location, is changing radically.
+SAFETY IN THE WORKPLACE: The workplace environment, for those companies that must have workers on location, is changing.

-Walmart will soon be taking temperatures of its workers as they arrive for their shifts.
-The nation's largest private employer is sending infrared thermometers to all locations, though that could take several weeks.

-Included is a requirement that autoworkers workers “self-certify” online every day before work that they do not have any coronavirus symptoms.
-The company will verify the self-certification before letting them inside, it said.
+Ford will require that workers “self-certify” online every day before work that they do not have any symptoms.
+The company will verify the self-certification before letting workers inside.

 Facilities will be reconfigured so that workers remain six feet or more apart on the factory floor.
-There will be time between shifts for equipment to be sanitized and so that one shift of workers doesn’t cross paths with another, Ford said.
-Some work stations will be shielded from others, while some workers will be given protective gear depending on need, the company said.
+There will be time between shifts for equipment to be sanitized and so that one shift of workers doesn’t cross paths with another.
+Some work stations will be shielded from others.

-AIRLINES: The Treasury Department is asking airlines seeking U.S. assistance to do so by Friday, and it wants to know how they will pay the government back.

-The economic-relief bill passed last week gives the Treasury Secretary the power to take an equity stake in airlines that get taxpayer help.
-The law provides $25 billion for grants and $25 billion in loans or loan guarantees for passenger airlines.￼￼

-The Treasury warned airlines that failing to apply by Friday may lead to delays.
-American Airlines has already said that it plans to seek $12 billion.

-NEW PURPOSE: Luxury clothing companies, chemical producers, car makers and other companies continue to revamp production to meet new supply demands in the pandemic.
+NEW PURPOSE: Luxury clothing companies, chemical producers, car makers and other companies continue to revamp production to meet pandemic supply demands.

-Dow, which typically does not list hand sanitizer among its products, is doing just that at a growing number of facilities because the raw materials are readily available to the chemical maker.
+Dow, which typically does not produce hand sanitizer, is doing so because the raw materials are readily available to the chemical maker.
 The majority of the sanitizer will be donated to health systems and government agencies.

-Dow will produce hand sanitizer for approximately four weeks, then assess extending production based on raw material availability and market need.

-Ford is repurposing a parts factory west of Detroit to make simple ventilators starting the week of April 20, and the safety measures will be tested at that plant, the company said.
+Ford is repurposing a parts factory west of Detroit to make simple ventilators starting the week of April 20.

+Brooks Brothers is converting three U.S. factories to produce up to a total of 150,000 masks per day.
+It will also begin production on protective gowns.
+Japanese electronics maker Sharp Corp. converted its liquid crystal display factory and sent out its first shipment of medical masks Tuesday.
+The Japanese plant will make 150,000 masks a day, with production being ramped up later to 500,000 masks a day.

+AIRLINES: South Australia state authorities have announced a cluster of six new coronavirus cases among Qantas Airways baggage handlers at Adelaide airport.
+State officials on Tuesday advised anyone who flew through the airport in the previous 24 hours to wipe down their luggage with disinfectant.

 HOME-COOKED IS KING: British supermarkets just had their busiest month in recorded history.